fisadev/zombsole/README.rst

 .. code-block:: bash

-    ./play.py extermination 80x20 sniper,troll -n 50 -m to_the_closet
+    ./play.py extermination sniper,troll -n 50 -m to_the_closet

 Depending on how lucky you are, this could either keep running forever, or quickly end with a very un-gory massacre of the two players (sniper and troll).
 If you want to stop the game, just press ``Ctrl-c``.

 The parameters of the ``play.py`` script are very easy to understand, just run ``./play.py --help``.
-In the example we just said "run an extermination game in a world of 80x20 size using the to_the_closet map, with the players sniper and troll and a constant population of 50 zombies."
+In the example we just said "run an extermination game with the to_the_closet map, the players sniper and troll, and a constant population of 50 zombies."

 The fun part: how to create your own players
 ============================================